ropensci-archive/ropenaq/cran-comments.md

 ## Release summary

-* Fixes a bug, encoding in queries is now better handled.
+* Fixes a bug in vignette building (invalid link) and skips one test depending on API health.

 ## Reverse dependencies